 - Cost of all lecturers who instruct students in Modern Standard Arabic (MSA), Jordanian colloquial Arabic, and Jordanian culture

-- All educational excursions to location such as Badia (to visit a Bedouin community), Jerash, Ajloun, the Dead Sea, Wadi Mujib, Aqaba, Wadi Rum, Petra, the Dana Nature Reserve, and local media centers
+- All educational excursions to locations such as Jerash, Ajloun, the Dead Sea, Wadi Mujib, Aqaba, Wadi Rum, Petra, the Dana Nature Reserve, and local media centers

 - All cultural activities assigned by the academic director